swiftlang/swift/docs/TypeChecker.rst

     return x
   }

-Here, ``T`` is effectively a type variable that can be replaced with any concrete type, so long as that type conforms to the protocol ``Comparable``.
+Here, ``T`` is a generic parameter that can be replaced with any concrete type, so long as that type conforms to the protocol ``Comparable``.
 The type of ``min`` is (internally) written as ``<T : Comparable> (x :
 T, y : T) -> T``, which can be read as "for all ``T``, where ``T`` conforms to ``Comparable``, the type of the function is ``(x : T, y : T) -> T``.
-Different uses of the ``min`` function may have different bindings for the type variable ``T``.
+Different uses of the ``min`` function may have different bindings for the generic parameter``T``.

-When the constraint generator encounters a reference to a generic function, it immediately replaces each of the type variables within the function type with a fresh type variable, introduces constraints on that type variable to match the constraints listed in the generic function, and produces a monomorphic function type based on the
+When the constraint generator encounters a reference to a generic function, it immediately replaces each of the generic parameters within the function type with a fresh type variable, introduces constraints on that type variable to match the constraints listed in the generic function, and produces a monomorphic function type based on the